aj-in/Analytical-Dashboards-and-Reports/README.md

-# Tableau-Dashboards
+# Analytics-Dashboards
-This repository is a compilation of Tableau Dashboards based on publicly available datasets
+This repository is a compilation of Tableau Dashboards and Power-BI Reports based on publicly available datasets